 how to fill in your PIP form

 It is important that you fill in your form promptly and try not to put it off, even if it looks difficult.
-There is a short time frame for filling in and returning your form (usually four weeks), and this should be explained in the information you get from the DWP.
+There is a short time frame for filling in and returning your form (usually one month), and this should be explained in the information you get from the DWP, which will include the deadline for returning the form.

 You could ask a friend or relative to help you fill out the form.
 It can be helpful to talk things through with someone who knows you and how your epilepsy affects you.
 They might also be able to remind you how your epilepsy or seizures have affected your day-to-day life.
 It is also helpful to talk to someone who is objective (not personally involved in your situation) about how your condition affects you.